Platform-OS/platformos-check/docs/checks/deprecated_filter.md

 ## Version

-This check has been introduced in PlatformOS Check 0.1.0.
+This check has been introduced in platformOS Check 0.1.0.

 ## Resources